Kundat Djaru Community: Education

 Children of school age at Kundat Djaru attend the Birlirr Ngawiyiwu (Spirit of God) Catholic School.
 The school is an integral part of life for the Kundat Djaru people with an enrolment of about 27 students from Pre-Kindy to Yr 6.
 A unique focus for the school is the two way learning of Jaru and English.
 Teachers and Aboriginal teacher assistants work collaboratively in providing a holistic education which encompasses the key learning areas of the curriculum whilst catering for the remoteness of the Yaruman situation and continuing the language, culture and traditions of the Jaru people.
 Children in older grades attend boarding school in various cities.

 Governance

 The community is managed through its incorporated body, Kundat Djaru Aboriginal Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 4 August 1980.

-The community boasts a store that also sells fuel and a small clinic that is manned by one nurse and a doctor who visits half a day per fortnight.
+The community boasts a store that also sells fuel and a small clinic that is staffed by one nurse and a doctor who visits half a day per fortnight.
 There is no community office at Kundat Djaru.